Developer tools

 How to use it

-- Run the minifier.
+- Run the JSON minifier.

-- Review the compact output.
+- Review the compact one-line output.

 Privacy, review, and limitations